barstoolbluz/xplatform-cli-tools/README.md

 ## Installed Packages

+Software packages are made available within the activated Flox environment, which runs in a subshell and inherits the local user’s permissions.

+Packages are sourced from the Flox Catalog, which uses [Nixpkgs](https://github.com/NixOS/nixpkgs) as its upstream.
+Each package is installed immutably in the [Nix store](https://nix.dev/manual/nix/2.24/store/) (`/nix/store`) under a [content-addressed](https://nix.dev/manual/nix/2.24/glossary#gloss-content-address) [store path](https://nix.dev/manual/nix/2.24/glossary#gloss-store-path) derived from its build inputs.
+Because package definitions resolve deterministically, identical inputs always produce identical outputs, allowing environments to be reliably instantiated across systems.

+Flox environments declare dependencies in TOML and install packages immutably in the Nix store, with paths derived from their build inputs.
+Content-addressing prevents conflicts, allowing multiple versions of the same dependency to coexist.
+Because environments are instantiated from a declarative specification rather than system state, they evaluate the same way across local development, CI, and production.

 - **1Password CLI** (`op`): Used for secure credential management
 - **AWS CLI 2** (`aws`): For interacting with AWS services
 - **GitHub CLI** (`gh`): For interacting with GitHub repositories